Nigerian Chef Cooks Big Pot of Banga Soup, Video Trends Online

 "It is pretty basic.
 I had my team help me pound the banga and extract it.
 I also went to the market myself to get the ingredients for the food.
 The pot was a major work, and it all came to light in an amazing way."

-While the event came out perfectly as she expected, she mentioned that during the process, she encountered some challenges, but her team members immediately came to the rescue to make the event a reality.
+While the event turned out perfectly, she mentioned facing some challenges during the process, but her team quickly came to the rescue to make the event a success.

 "We faced some little challenges with the pot, but we made sure we got everything under control.
 And it rained heavily.
 But my team and I were ready for anything."